About CLRC Modern Language Classes

 Sue Ellen homeschooled her two children through high school.
 Her son works as a data scientist for a major consulting firm, and her daughter is a software developer for Microsoft.
 Sue Ellen resides with her husband and one very grumpy cat in Northeast Ohio, and attends St. Elia the Prophet Orthodox Church.
 She enjoys reading, cooking, international travel, and all things Russian and Slavic in general.

 Anna Shkireva is from Nizhny Novgorod, Russia.
-She got her MA degree in International Relations with at the State University of Nizhny Novgorod and completed her second MA degree in TESOL at the University of New Mexico.
+She received her MA degree in International Relations from the State University of Nizhny Novgorod and completed her second MA degree in TESOL at the University of New Mexico.
 Now, Anna is working toward her PhD in Language, Literacy and Sociocultural Studies.
 Her main interests are second language acquisition, instructional communication and classroom applications that support the development of students’ interest and persistence.
 Anna is passionate about teaching and learning foreign languages, sharing Russian culture with students, hiking, snowboarding, running and kayaking.
 Her next personal goal is to climb Mt.
 Kilimanjaro.

 Marcella Kerrigan received her B.A. from Hillsdale College, graduating from the Honors Program with a double major in Spanish and English.
 While at college, she was part of the Spanish Department’s tutoring program.
 Following graduation, she spent a year teaching English Literature at a bilingual school in Mexico and then worked at an elementary school as a reading aide for struggling students.
 After her daughter was born she took a break from formal employment but was able to spend a year living in Spain when her husband received a Fulbright Grant to do research in Madrid.